 The Italian Studies Colloquium is a bi-weekly forum for an exchange of ideas and work of the community of Italian scholars at Brown and invited outside scholars.
 Graduate students present their work in progress, and engage the work of faculty and visitors.
 Presentations in both Italian and English.
 All colloquium sessions (six per semester) are held in room 102 of 190 Hope Street at 5:30-7pm unless otherwise noted.
-For further information please contact: Mona Delgado, Dept. Coordinator, Italian Studies – Brown University (401) 863-1561 or Mona_Delgado@brown.edu.
+For further information please contact: Mona Delgado, Dept. Manager, Italian Studies – Brown University (401) 863-1561 or Mona_Delgado@brown.edu.

 Calendar Fall 2014